Living With a Narcoleptic

 Here is more information on symptoms, causes, and coping with narcolepsy.

 - Narcolepsy Network

 This is probably the best site on the Internet.
-You will find great resources, upcoming events that relate, including their 26 annual convention in October.
+You will find great resources and events.

 - Sleep Disorders

 Here is where you can learn more about cataplexy.